Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 * In **Settings ⚙️** > **Servers** >  **[Project name]** > 3-dots, you can:
     * Edit: Opens an "edit server" screen where you can view the project's name, URL, and your username, and edit advanced features.
     * Delete: Deletes the connection, including all server information and all draft and submitted reports stored in Tella.
 This will not affect any report that was already submitted to the server.

+#### Pull Resources from your space {#pull-resources-from-your-space}

+Once connected to at least one Tella Web project, a **Resources** card will appear in the "Connections" section of the homescreen.
+Tap on this card to view and download any guides, instructions or messages your organization admins have made available to you in any of the projects you are connected to.

+On the **Available for download** section of the Resources screen you will see a card for each of the resources that have been shared with you.
+Tap on the **Download icon** (📥) to pull this resource from your organization's space and be able to access those on the **Downloaded** section, even offline.
+You can **View** each PDF by tapping on the card and you can **Remove from downloads** if you want to free up space on you Tella vault.
+You can always re-download those when needed.

+Use the **Refresh** button on the top right to pull new resouces from your organization space.

+Once you disconnect from a Tella Web project all asociated resouces will be removed from your Resouces screen.

 #### Create a Manual Report {#create-a-manual-report}